-The model species used mostly belong to the genera Fucus and Silvetia.
-The difficulty of culturing these fucoid algae under laboratory conditions throughout their life cycle leads to the inevitable loss of any isolated mutant and impedes extensive use of genetics in this line of developmental research.
+The model species used most often belong to the genera Fucus and Silvetia.
+The difficulty of culturing these fucoid algae under laboratory conditions leads to the inevitable loss of any isolated mutant and impedes extensive use of genetics in this line of developmental research.
 In contrast, the oogamous parenchymatous Dictyota dichotoma has been cultured for decades.
-Our research aims to get deeper insights inthe polarization mechanisms and the evolvability of early development in plant systems using Dictyota as our model system.
-The choice of Dictyota opens up the perspective to apply genomics, transcriptomics and genetic analyses.
+My research aims to get deeper insights in the polarization mechanisms and the evolvability of early development in plant systemsusing Dictyota as the model system.